Antica Terra's Maggie Harrison

 From Legendary Sine Qua Non to Antica Terra Pinot noir

-by Jean Yates
+Author: Jean Yates

 Maggie Harrison's path to winemaking began in the midwestern United States, passed through an extended tour of Equador, Egypt and South Africa, and concluded in California at Sine Qua Non Winery with a life changing ten year apprenticeship.
-Under the tutelage of Manfred and Elaine Krankl, Maggie assisted in making legendary, wines at the tiny winery that is considered one of the best - if not THE best - producers of Syrah in the US.
+Under the tutelage of Manfred and Elaine Krankl, Maggie assisted in making legendary, 100 point wines at the tiny winery that is considered one of the best - if not THE best - producers of Syrah in the US.

 After a decade at Sine Qua Non, Maggie began making her own wines.
 She makes a highly regarded Syrah, called "Lillian", from California fruit, and moved to Oregon in 2005 to make Pinot noir as co-owner and winemaker at Antica Terra.